 Jj made the leap into the silver screen, garnering small roles as an actor and dancer in such films as "Sister Act 2", "Clueless”, "Friends with Benefits ", "Bolden" and the Netflix original series "The Get Down".
 He has also been given more prominent roles in feature films including “No Easy Way”, "Kinfolks”, “Elliot Loves”, "Party" and more recently "72hrs: A Brooklyn Love Story?".
 Among his several TV credits are "ER", "Boston Public", “NYPD Blue”, "Sister, Sister", “The Fresh Prince of Bel-Air” and “Space: Above and Beyond”.
 Making his transition to New York City, he was cast in “Radiant Baby”, directed by Tony Award winner George C. Wolf, as well as Disney’s “Finding Nemo: the Musical” with a multiple Tony Award-winning team including composer Robert Lopez and choreographer John Carrafa.

 As a hip-hop, street jazz, and modern dance teacher, Jj has worked at studios such as Peridance and Broadway Dance Center.
 Currently, he teaches weekly at "305Fitness" in NYC.

 Jermaine is a member of SAG/AFTRA and AEA.
 He is a current member of “Open Hydrant”, the first ever equity theater company based in the Bronx

-Danica teaches the Dance Factory Intensive Program, the Dance Factory Showstopper Dance Company, and is the coach of the Dance Factory Elite Performance Company (DFEPC).
+Danica teaches and directs the Dance Factory Intensive Program, and coaches the Dance Factory Showstopper Dance Company and the Dance Factory Elite Performance Company (DFEPC).